tesfayecf/nido/README.md

 The current implementation focuses on:

-- public listing exploration
+- authenticated tracked-property operations, including extraction config, snapshots, and scheduler history
-- authenticated personal tracking with bookmarks, watchlists, alerts, and notifications
+- authenticated personal tracking with bookmarks, alerts, and notifications
-- authenticated backoffice operations for sources, ingestion runs, manual ingest, and live events
+- authenticated backoffice operations for sources, tags, runs, and live events

+The repository still contains some legacy or future-facing packages, including catalog/listing and object-store code.
+The active runtime documentation below calls out which surfaces are mounted today.

 ## Workspace Layout